percona/k8spg-docs/docs/change-primary.md

 # Change the PostgreSQL primary instance

+The Operator uses PostgreSQL high-availability implementation based on the [Patroni template :octicons-link-external-16:](https://patroni.readthedocs.io/en/latest/faq.html#concepts-and-requirements).
+This means that each PostgreSQL cluster includes one member availiable for read/write transactions (PostgreSQL primary instance, or leader in terms of Patroni) and a number of replicas which can serve read requests only (standby members of the cluster).

 You may wish to manually change the primary instance in your PostgreSQL cluster to achieve more control and meet specific requirements in various scenarios like planned maintenance, testing failover procedures, load balancing and performance optimization activities and the like.
+Primary instance is re-elected during the automatic failover (Patroni's "leader race" mechanism), but still there are use cases to controll this process manually.

-In Percona Operator, the primary instance change is controlled by the `patroni.switchover` section of the `deploy/cr.yaml` manifest.
-It allows you to enable switchovers in your PostgresClusters, target a specific instance as the new primary, and run a failover if your PostgreSQL cluster has entered a bad state.
+In Percona Operator, the primary instance change can be controlled by the `patroni.switchover` section of the `deploy/cr.yaml` manifest.
+It allows you to enable switchover targeting a specific PostgreSQL instance as the new primary, or just running a failover if PostgreSQL cluster has entered a bad state.

-This document provides instructions how to change the primary instance.
+This document provides instructions how to change the primary instance manually.

 For the following steps, we assume that you have the PostgreSQL cluster up and running.
 The cluster name is `cluster1`.

-1. Check the information about the cluster instances.
-Replace the `<namespace>` placeholder with your value:
+1. Check the information about the *cluster instances*.
+Cluster instances (actually, PostgreSQL clusters created by the Operator in one namespace) are defined in the `spec.instances` Custom Resource section.
+    By default you have one cluster instance named `instance1`, which contains a number of PostgreSQL instances (3 by default) and other components.
+    You can check what your cluster instances are using Kubernetes Labels as follows (replace the `<namespace>` placeholder with your value):

     ```{.bash data-prompt="$"}
-    $ kubectl get pods -l -n <namespace> postgres-operator.crunchydata.com/cluster=cluster1 \
+    $ kubectl get pods -n <namespace> -l postgres-operator.crunchydata.com/cluster=cluster1 \
         -L postgres-operator.crunchydata.com/instance \
         -L postgres-operator.crunchydata.com/role | grep instance1
     ```

-    ??? example "Sample output"
+    ???+ example "Sample output"

         ```{.text .no-copy}
         cluster1-instance1-bmdp-0             4/4     Running   0          2m23s   cluster1-instance1-bmdp   replica
         cluster1-instance1-fm7w-0             4/4     Running   0          2m22s   cluster1-instance1-fm7w   replica
         cluster1-instance1-ttm9-0             4/4     Running   0          2m22s   cluster1-instance1-ttm9   master
         ```

-2. Enter the edit mode for your cluster.
-Replace the `cluster1` with the name of your cluster and the `<namespace>` placeholder with your value:

-    ```{.bash data-prompt="$"}
-    $ kubectl edit pg cluster1 -n <namespace>
-    ```

-    This opens the Custom Resource for your cluster.
+    PostgreSQL primary is labeled as `master`, while other PostgreSQL instances are labeled as `replica`.

-3. Now you should update options in the `partoni.switchover` subsection of the Custom Resource:
+3. Now update the following options in the `partoni.switchover` subsection of the Custom Resource:

     ```yaml
     patroni: